zlw241/Zacmo/notes.md

 ## To-do 4/26
 - time since transaction for each transaction in feed
 - add small picture for each user in search results
+- privacy for transactions
-- profile pictures
+X profile pictures
-- unlike posts
+X unlike posts
 X feed filter
 - feed display on other users' page when user profile X display pay button next to 'friend status' column in main search